5 Types of Flooring for your Home

 Let us start with the most popular selected choice, hardwood flooring.
 Hardwood continues to be the most popular due to its natural aesthetic appearance.
 There's just absolutely nothing like it.

-Ability to be refinished: If you would like to change the theme of your home, or switch the color/style of your floor, certain types of hardwood floors can be refinished up to five times!
+Ability to be refinished: If you would like to change the theme of your home, or switch the color/style of your floor, certain types of wood floors can be refinished up to five times!

 Great investment: Many buyers are looking for homes that have hardwood flooring installed, and they are willing to pay top dollar for it.
 Not only do you get to enjoy the flooring while you live in your home, but the value of your home rises from this investment.

-Many styles: Hardwood flooring works with all different kinds of styles ranging from traditional to modern.
+Many styles: Wood flooring works with all different kinds of styles ranging from traditional to modern.
 There are also several types of woods to choose from, including the most popular being white or red oak, cherry, walnut, ash, and hard maple.